PrincetonUniversity/VST/zlist/README.md

 This is a library of list operations using Z as index, and a simple yet powerful solver.

 ## Installation
 This is a component of VST but can also be installed separately.
+When used within VST does not need a separate opam install, but when used independently of vst then:
 ```
 opam install coq-vst-zlist
 ```